Perspective | These two homes were once among the oldest in D.C. They’re in Virginia now.

 In recent weeks, Answer Man has been exploring old houses in the Washington of today.
 But what about old houses in yesterday’s Washington?
-You will remember that when the capital was created in 1800, it included the existing city of Alexandria, Va., and the adjacent land known today as Arlington County.
+You will remember that when the capital was created in 1800, it included the existing city of Alexandria and the adjacent land known today as Arlington County.

 What are the oldest surviving houses in those places?